Bruno Ahrends: Style

-Ahrends drafts were focussed on the requirements of the later homeowners.
+Ahrends' drafts were focused on the requirements of the later homeowners.
 His architectural style changed significantly between 1911 and the 1930s.
 He started with a cottage style which reminded of buildings in Northern Germany and the Netherlands.
-Later his formerly expressionist style with ornaments was reduced more and more.
-He decided for flat roofs and cubes, strung several cubes together or staggered them one after the other.
-In general the flat roofs were a point of disgust at the beginning of the 1920s.
-Cubic buildings with flat roofs were depreciatedly called a cigar box fashion by citizens.
+Later, his formerly expressionist style with ornaments was reduced more and more.
+He decided on flat roofs and cubes, strung several cubes together or staggered them one after the other.
+In general, the flat roofs were a point of disgust at the beginning of the 1920s.
+Cubic buildings with flat roofs were depreciatively called a cigar box fashion by citizens.
 It led to discussions where Ahrends stood up for this architectural aesthetics.
 He got prominent support by Berlin's mayor and the central expert advisory board.
 While most of his buildings are under Cultural heritage management today, his housing estate as part of Weisse Stadt in Berlin-Reinickendorf is a World Heritage Site.